 Free speech has always been a point of pride for many Americans.
 But it’s important to pause from time to time to consider how we use that right and how we protect it.
-A lecture series presented by the School of Civic and Economic Thought and Leadership at Arizona State University has been examining these and related topics.
-Arizona PBS will be presenting some of these conversations.
+A 2017-18 lecture series presented by the School of Civic and Economic Thought and Leadership at Arizona State University examined these and related topics.

 Oct.
 31, 2017